CaseyPYZ/Ubicomp_S22/A1/README.md

 First, the alarm timer is currently hard-coded in the program.
 It would make more sense if the user could set the timer interval through on-broard operations.

-Secondly, while making standing up the only way the alarm could be turned off is a design decision, I still have doubts on whether having a general ON/OFF button to the entire system would increase its usability or weaken the alarming effect.
+Secondly, while making standing up the only way the alarm could be turned off is a design decision, I still have doubts on whether having a general ON/OFF switch to the entire system would increase its usability or weaken the alarming effect.
 These are all limitations that could be addressed if this device is taken into further iterations.

 <br>